“Companies that manage their supply chains effectively tend to see faster revenue growth.”

 This chart is intended as a guideline.
 For a safe warehouse layout, always consider the requirements of your operation, including the size of loads, height of storage systems, and how much space it takes to turn your equipment.
 Additionally, make sure that there is enough room for workers to work safely around your machinery.

-How you handle storage in your warehouse is a huge element of optimizing warehouse operations.
 When you receive new inventory, what do you do with it?
 It is essential to have a clear system for inspecting, sorting, and documenting received inventory.
-When you have a clear system for sorting inventory, then picking inventory for orders becomes easier than ever.
-Here is an example of what that process might look like:

 1. Once items are off the truck, inspect them for damage and defects.
 This ensures all your items meet your business’s quality standards before you store them.